 - A Bachelor's degree in Civil Engineering

 - University-level teaching experience

 - Experience of developing an applied research program that engages graduate and undergraduate students

-- Knowledge of transportation and mobility issues related to California
+- Knowledge of geotechnical engineering issues in California

 - Professional registration as a Civil Engineer